kevinbgreene/thrift-presentation/slides.md

 # A Modular Suite of Tools

-* Solve problems in a modular way
 * Thrift Parser
 * Thrift TypeScript
 * Thrift Server (Hapi and Express)
 * Thrift Client (Request and Axios)
+* Thrift Utils (encode and decode Thrift objects)

 ---

 # Native TypeScript Codegen

 * Easy to integrate into a JS build pipeline
-* Easy for the JS community to contribute to
+* Easy for the JS community (consumers) to contribute to
 * Strictly compiled TypeScript source
 * Extensible to meet custom requirements
 * Generated code can be used with the Apache Thrift libs